 Students are welcome on campus every day, even when they do not have class.

 Study spaces, including more than 60 study rooms in E51 and E62, are available for use on a first-come, first-serve basis.
-Students must remain masked and may not eat or drink in study spaces, except through a straw under a face mask.

 The Covid Pass feature within the MIT Atlas mobile app is the easiest way to complete your health attestation on the days you are coming to campus, receive updates about testing requirements and results, and check in to the MIT Medical testing location.
 If you experience any issues with these steps, please contact the MIT Return to Campus team at firstname.lastname@example.org.

 If you access campus buildings or live in an MIT residence hall, you must be tested at least weekly for COVID-19 by MIT Medical.
 Even if you are vaccinated, you must continue to test.
 Students and campus residents must test twice weekly, either on Mondays and Thursdays or Tuesdays and Fridays.

 Observed Covid-19 Testing Location: